It was 11pm and I had no idea that inspiration was about to hit. I went upstairs to brush my teeth just before going to

 I typed for another half an hour tirelessly, creating a plan of what I want to do next.

 Because forget Hollywood for a second.
 My inspiration: I want to help people be happy.

 And it might not happen for a while yet that I will have the access, the connections and the sheer will of power to get in to California and make movies.

 If I don’t start now, it’ll always be in the realm of that scary goal that I have, but don’t do anything to make it happen…

 And if right now you’re wishing you had your inspiration, your epiphany about what your life purpose is and what it is that you really, really, really freakin’ want?

 Believe me, this realisation of my purpose was not just enclosed in this single 3 minute moment.
 Everything in my life has been leading up to it.
-As an interior designer, I’ve been focusing specifically on using interiors as a tool to make yourself happier (something that I do not intend to quit, btw).
-But, as Steve Jobs said: it’s easier to connect the dots when you look back.
+But as Steve Jobs said: it’s easier to connect the dots when you look back.

 And the moment I looked back and I SAW how everything I was doing, everything I was interested in, everything I wrote that I didn’t publish because it was not related to interior design… All of that was revolving around inspiring happiness.

 From the moment I realised that, I knew I had to take action on my inspiration.
 And that everything will change.

 I’m standing here (well, actually, sitting), in front of you, and I am HAPPY to announce that I am taking action.
 When I woke up the next morning I was so excited to get to work that I couldn’t remember when was the last time I’d be so excited right after opening my eyes.
 Because the answer is: not even on Christmas!
 (And those who know me well know that I LOOOVE Christmas.)